-I've been practicing and teaching yoga for over ten years.
-I started teaching while pursuing my undergraduate studies, but it was only after I completed my master’s degree that I realised sharing my passion for yoga through teaching was the right path for me.
+I first came to yoga in 2009, while pursuing my undergraduate studies in England.
+It wasn’t until a few years later, after I completed my master’s degree in Scotland, that I realised sharing my passion for yoga through teaching was the right path for me.

 “Be at least as interested in what goes on inside you as what happens outside.
 If you get the inside right, the outside will fall into place.”

 ~ Eckhart Tolle

 Over the past years, I had the honour to teach yoga classes, workshops and retreats across the UK, Spain, Poland and Germany.
 I also personally managed a yoga studio in Berlin for a couple years alongside teaching.
 Currently I focus on guiding yoga classes online to a variety of students and clients, from private to corporate.
 I very much enjoy hosting yoga retreats, teaching workshops and continuously develping my personal practice.

 As an avid traveler, I've been fortunate to study with yoga teachers from around the world.
 Coming from the Ashtanga background, early on I made a pilgrimage to Mysore, India and studied under Sharath Jois.
 However, my explorations didn’t end there.
 I continue seeking the wisdom and knowledge from a wide variety of teachers in the field of yoga, meditation and mindfulness.
 I studied under Lino Miele, Kino MacGregor, Jack Kornfield and Tara Brach as well as completed multiple yoga teacher intensives with Richard Freeman and Mary Taylor.
 Along the way I became a Registered Yoga Teacher with Yoga Alliance® and now hold certifications as RYT 500, E-RYT 200 and Yoga Alliance Continuing Education Provider (YACEP).